 A network entry point establishes an interface to a CL/SuperSession entry point dialog for physical terminal users.
 You can use an entry point dialog to make decisions about the user who is logging on.
-You might decide, for example, that one user should get multisession access, another should get single-session access, and another should not be allowed any access at all.
+You might decide, for example, that one user should get multi-session access, another should get single-session access, and another should not be allowed any access at all.

 When a user logs onto an application identified by a HOSTGATE command, the dialog identified in the command receives control.
-(Refer to Logon Dialog Sequence for an overview of the dialog sequence.)
-More than one network entry point can be defined in a single CT/Engine execution environment (that is, z/OS address space).
+More than one network entry point can be defined in a single CL/SuperSession execution environment (that is, z/OS address space).
 However, each must reference a unique VTAM APPL (known as entry point, entry point application, or entry point configuration).